railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 * Procurement.

 A procurement location is a temporary location for stock moves that haven't yet been finalized by the scheduler.
 When the system doesn't yet know if procurement is to be done by a purchase or production, Open ERP uses the counterpart location *Procurement*.
 You'll find there everything that hasn't yet been planned by the system.
-This location shows quantities of zero after each scheduling run.
+The quantities of product in this location cancel each other out.

 .. index:: Inventory